- D.M.A., Doctor of Musical Arts, Yale School of Music, 2012

 As a composer, DiOrio has been hailed for a keenly intelligent, evocative style, which shows “a tour de force of inventive thinking and unique colour” (Gramophone).
 His music has been praised for its “depth of vision, mastery of compositional technique, and unique style” (The American Prize).
 His over 50 published works have appeared at major venues around the world including the Sydney Opera House, Lincoln Center, and Carnegie Hall—as well as in Austria, Canada, China, Finland, Hong Kong, Ireland, Italy, South Korea, Sweden, and the U.K.

-He writes music for singers and players of all ages and experiences, and his recent commissioning partners include the San Francisco Gay Men's Chorus, the Children’s Chorus of Washington, Worcester Youth Orchestras, Cincinnati Vocal Arts Ensemble & Cincinnati Chamber Orchestra, Choral Arts Society of Washington, “The President’s Own” United States Marine Band, and colleges and universities including Illinois, Michigan, Oberlin, Oregon, Princeton, and Smith.
+He writes music for singers and players of all ages and experiences, and his recent commissioning partners include the San Francisco Gay Men's Chorus, the Children’s Chorus of Washington, Worcester Youth Orchestras, Cincinnati Vocal Arts Ensemble & Cincinnati Chamber Orchestra, Choral Arts Society of Washington, “The President’s Own” United States Marine Band, and several universities, including Oberlin, Princeton, Smith, and the universities of Michigan, Oregon, and Illinois.

-DiOrio is deeply committed to strengthening the profession by empowering others, and he recently completed a four-year term as president and president-elect of the National Collegiate Choral Organization (NCCO, 2018-21).
-He has also previously served as treasurer of NCCO (2014-17), chair of the ACDA Composition Initiatives Standing Committee (2016-20), and a member of the board of directors for Chorus America (2015-18).
+DiOrio is deeply committed to strengthening the profession by empowering others, and he recently completed a four-year term as president and president-elect of the National Collegiate Choral Organization (NCCO, 2018-22).
+He has also previously served as treasurer of NCCO (2014-17), chair of ACDA’s Composition Initiatives Standing Committee (2016-20), and a member of the board of directors for Chorus America (2015-18).